 Liver specialists in San Antonio

-Methodist Healthcare is proud to offer complete care for liver disease at the San Antonio Liver Disease and Transplant Clinic.
+Methodist Healthcare is proud to offer complete care for liver disease at the Methodist Transplant Institute Liver Patient Care Center.
 Our clinic is led by a group of physicians who have more than 60 years of combined expertise in all aspects of liver disease management and transplant procedures.

-To learn more about treatment options for liver disease, call the San Antonio Liver Disease and Transplant Clinic at (210) 575-4837.
+To learn more about treatment options for liver disease, call the Methodist Transplant Institute Liver Patient Care Center at (210) 575-4837.

-Through the San Antonio Liver Disease and Transplant Clinic, located inside of Methodist Hospital Specialty and Transplant, we offer a dedicated clinical research program that is developing protocols to treat liver failure and find better treatment options to delay or avoid transplants.
+Through the Methodist Transplant Institute Liver Patient Care Center, located inside of Methodist Hospital Specialty and Transplant, we offer a dedicated clinical research program that is developing protocols to treat liver failure and find better treatment options to delay or avoid transplants.

 Types of liver disease